What are blood tests used for?

 For blood tests, you may be asked to make a fist a few times.
 Then a strap, called a tourniquet, is put around the arm before the skin is cleaned with an antiseptic wipe and a special needle is inserted through the skin and into a vein.

 Special containers are connected to the needle, filled and labelled.
-Several containers can be filled during the appointment, depending on what tests have been arranged.
+Several containers may be filled during the appointment, depending on what tests have been arranged.

-After the needle is removed, a gauze pad needs to be held over the area until bleeding has stopped and a plaster is applied.
+After the tourniquet is loosened, the needle is removed, a gauze pad is held over the area until bleeding has stopped, and a plaster is applied.
 Sometimes having a blood test can leave a small bruise for a period of time.